KRTirtho/metadata_god/README.md

 ### Other platforms

-Linux, Windows and MacOS doesn't need any extra configuration and good to go after installation
+Linux, Windows and MacOS, iOS doesn't need any extra configuration and good to go after installation

 ## Usage